edelgrace/blog/content/post/2011-10-17-pshh-who-needs-relationships.md

 In math we kinda did review.
 I discovered that my calculator ran out of batteries so I had to "go to the washroom" to text people for their calculators.
 Alara gave me hers, lol.

 Yeah the chem test.
 I though I failed.
 I'm so glad I got 80% but at the same time, I'm just like IT'S ONLY 80%.
-I'm so lame&#8230;
+I'm so lame...

 After school we played the show opener again and Jazz Police.
 We didn't get to test because we played right until 4:30 PM.
 Oh Riegel.